 Different study tour programmes may have different requirements for applications.
 Selection will be made according to the relevance of the study tour to a student's field of studies, their learning enthusiasm and their academic performances.

 Professional Internship Programme

-Subject to the duration of the internship, students can register for the following Internship Programme under the specified stream of BA-CHIS:
+• Subject to the duration of the internship, students can register for the Internship Programme - CAH4599 Internship (3 credit units) under the specified stream of BA-CHIS.